This is the classic recipe for Italian sweet shortcrust pastry dough, called pasta frolla. Use it for tarts, pies, crostata and cookies!

 Some recipes call for baking powder and entire eggs.
 If you want to follow the traditional recipe, I don’t recommend any of them.

-However, it's totally ok if you want to add ½ teaspoon of baking powder for making the base for a pie or crust, as it gives a softer result.
+However, it's totally ok if you want to add ½ teaspoon of baking powder to make the base for a pie or crust, as it gives a softer result.

-There are two methods to make pasta frolla, both give impeccable results.
+There are two methods to make pasta frolla, the classic method, and the sanding method.
+Both give impeccable results.

-The easiest one requires an electric whisker or stand mixer, the second can be easily done by using just your hands.
+The classic method requires an electric whisker or stand mixer, the sanding method can be easily done by hand.

 CLASSIC METHOD

-This is my favourite method and the one I use most of the time.
+This is my favorite method and the one I use most of the time.

-The dough is still sticky, dust it with 1 tablespoon of flour and form the dough into a ball without over-working it.
+STEP 3.
+Add in all the flour, and then mix everything.
+The dough is still sticky, dust it with flour and form the dough into a ball without overworking it.

-Transfer the ball onto a sheet of cling film, flatten it into a disk and wrap it well.
-Let the dough rest in the refrigerator for at least 1 hour.
+STEP 4.
+Flatten the dough into a disk and wrap it in cling film.
+Let it rest in the refrigerator for at least 1 hour, then proceed by making tarts, pies or cookies.

 SANDING METHOD